You Are Not Alone: Suicide Prevention Resources, Data, and Community Support

 - VOA Crisis Care Line: 1-800-584-3578.
 This 24/7 crisis support service is staffed by behavioral health professionals who are trained to assess the situation, make appropriate referrals to programs and services, and can even dispatch our community-based crisis outreach team in Snohomish, Whatcom and Skagit counties.

-- Compass Health: Crisis Prevention and Intervention Team (CPIT): Our CPIT program provides outreach-based behavioral health services to respond to a crisis in the community at locations like homes, schools, churches and shelters.
+- Compass Health: Mobile Crisis Outreach Team (MCOT): Our MCOT program provides outreach-based behavioral health services to respond to a crisis in the community at locations like homes, schools, churches and shelters.
 The program is dispatched by the VOA Crisis Care Line and comprised of mental health professionals, chemical dependency professionals, and certified peer counselors.
+MCOT services are available in Skagit, Island, San Juan, and Whatcom counties.

 - National Suicide Prevention Lifeline: 1-800-273-TALK (8255).
 The Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, and prevention and crisis resources for you or your loved ones.